RAISBACK MEMORIAL GAMES

 RU was well-represented at the fifteenth annual 2010 Raisback Memorial Scottish Games, picking up two of the three top places in the all-around scoring.
 John Crocker, senior environmental inspector in Facilities Management, and Justin Smith, a junior from Dayton, Va., finished second and third respectively behind champion Tim St. Clair at the popular festival event.

 St. Clair won the heavy and light weights for distance, the caber toss events and tied for first in the sheaf toss events to narrowly beat out Crocker for the all-around title.
-Smith, in his first-ever Scottish games competition, won the weight for height, hammer toss and 17-pount stone toss events on Moffett Field.
+Smith, in his first-ever Scottish games competition, won the weight for height, hammer toss and 17-pount stone toss events.

-The games are an annual memorial to Tom Raisback of Lexington, Va., who was a driving force in starting the Radford Highlanders Festival as the athletic director for seven of the festival’s 15 years.
+The games are an annual memorial to Tom Raisback of Lexington, Va., who was a driving force in starting the Radford Highlanders Festival as the athletic director for 10 of the festival’s 18 years.